The cartographer_node is the SLAM node used for online, real-time SLAM.

 - scan (sensor_msgs/LaserScan)

 - Supported in 2D and 3D (e.g. using an axially rotating planar laser scanner).
-If use_laser_scan is enabled in the Configuration, this topic will be used as input for SLAM.
+If num_laser_scans is set to 1 in the Configuration, this topic will be used as input for SLAM.
+If num_laser_scans is greater than 1, multiple numbered scan topics (i.e. scan_1, scan_2, scan_3, … up to and including num_laser_scans) will be used as inputs for SLAM.

 - echoes (sensor_msgs/MultiEchoLaserScan)

 - Supported in 2D and 3D (e.g. using an axially rotating planar laser scanner).
-If use_multi_echo_laser_scan is enabled in the Configuration, this topic will be used as input for SLAM.
+If num_multi_echo_laser_scans is set to 1 in the Configuration, this topic will be used as input for SLAM.
 Only the first echo is used.
+If num_multi_echo_laser_scans is greater than 1, multiple numbered echoes topics (i.e. echoes_1, echoes_2, echoes_3, … up to and including num_multi_echo_laser_scans) will be used as inputs for SLAM.

 - points2 (sensor_msgs/PointCloud2)

-- Only supported in 3D.
-If num_point_clouds is set to 1 in the Configuration, this topic will be used as input for SLAM.
-If num_point_clouds is greater than 1, multiple numbered points2 topics (i.e. points2_1, points2_2, points2_3, ... up to and including num_point_clouds) will be used as inputs for SLAM.
+- If num_point_clouds is set to 1 in the Configuration, this topic will be used as input for SLAM.
+If num_point_clouds is greater than 1, multiple numbered points2 topics (i.e. points2_1, points2_2, points2_3, … up to and including num_point_clouds) will be used as inputs for SLAM.

 The following additional sensor data topics may also be provided.